almstrand/lib_socks/README.md

     import "package:socks/client_socks.dart" as client;

-    // Configure client in its simplest form client.WebSocketStompConnection.connect("ws://localhost/stomp", "localhost")
+    // Construct simple client, sending a message to the "kitchen" destination. client.WebSocketStompConnection.connect("ws://localhost/stomp", "localhost")
     .then((client.WebSocketStompConnection connection) {

-        // Connected.
-Send a message to all subscribers to the "kitchen" destination. connection.send("kitchen", "cheese");
+        connection.send("kitchen", "cheese");
     });

 ## Notes
-Server instances can support any combination of RESTful, WebSocket, and STOMP WebSocket services by adding corresponding request handlers to the Router instance as shown in the above examples.
+Server instances can support any combination of static file hosting and RESTful, WebSocket, and STOMP WebSocket services by adding corresponding request handlers to the Router instance as shown in the above examples.